hrntsm/Tunny-docs/docs/technical-info/tree-structured-parzen-estimator.md

 ---
 description: |
-  This section describes how to support Tunny development.
+  This section provides an overview of the TPE (Tree-structured Parzen Estimator).
 ---

 # Tree-structured Parzen Estimator